dstolts/AzureControlPlane/README.md

 # AzureControlPlane
-Azure Control Plane In-A-Box   ETA May 1st 2019
+Azure Control Plane In-A-Box   ETA March 2019 for first workload (Windows Virtual Desktop) and May 1st 2019 for all 5 of the top priority workloads(To Be Defined).

 ## Problem Statement
 There are a massive number of companies that are required to implement infrastructure in a secure way adopting Azure.
 Azure as a platform is very secure but the security of any system is only as strong as the weakest link.
 It is a huge challenge for companies to understand what they need to do to deploy resources securely into Azure while meeting regulatory compliance and preventing mistakes or bad actors from compromising parts of the system.
 The time it takes to do this is often measured in months even with full teams working on the solution.
 We (all Microsoft customers) need an easy onramp to put workloads into Azure and make sure guard rails and remediations are implemented to make sure they stay secure and compliant.